Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- The two teams combine to score 45.2 points per game, 3.3 less than the over/under in this contest.
+- Friday's over/under is 2.8 points higher than the combined 45.2 PPG average of the two teams.

-- This contest's total is 15.2 points under the 63.7 these two squads combine to give up per game in 2021.
+- This contest's total is 15.7 points lower than the 63.7 these two squads combine to give up per game in 2021.

-- The Bobcats and their opponents have scored an average of 56.2 points per game in 2021, 7.7 more than Friday's total.
+- Bobcats games this season feature an average total of 56.2 points, a number 8.2 points higher than Friday's over/under.

-- The 50.2 PPG average total in Falcons games this season is 1.7 points more than this game's over/under.
+- In 2021, games involving the Falcons have averaged a total of 50.2 points, 2.2 more than the set over/under in this contest.

 Ohio Stats and Trends

-- When Ohio puts up more than 32.5 points, it is 3-0 against the spread and 3-0 overall.
+- Ohio is 3-0 against the spread and 3-0 overall this season when the team notches more than 32.5 points.

-- In games that Ohio piles up more than 387.7 yards, the team is 3-2 against the spread and 3-2 overall.
+- Ohio is 3-2 against the spread and 3-2 overall when the team picks up over 387.7 yards.

-- This year, the Bobcats have 13 turnovers, two fewer than the Falcons have takeaways (15).
+- The Bobcats have 13 giveaways this season, while the Falcons have 15 takeaways .

 - Find the latest spread and moneyline odds for Ohio at SISportsbook.